Common knee complaints

 exercises that use the knee,

-you're more likely to have issues in other areas
+you're more likely to have issues in other areas as well

 So swelling or other common knee